 Combine masa harina, water, and salt in a medium bowl until a smooth and non-sticky dough forms.
 You might need a little more water or flour depending on the humidity in your kitchen.

 Divide the dough into 18 portions and roll them into balls.
 Cover them with a damp kitchen towel to prevent them from drying.

-Heat a skillet or a coat over medium-high heat until smoky hot.
+Heat a cast-iron skillet or a coat over medium-high heat until smoky hot.

 Now, you can use a tortilla press or a heavy dish to form the masa discs.
 Just place one ball in the middle of a plastic sheet then cover it with the other plastic sheet and press.

 Don’t press too much or too little, it must be something between a tortilla and a sope.
 Each disc should have about 4,75-inch (12 cm) in circumference and be 1/4-inch (0,65cm) thick.